chtgupta/CanvasMenu-Android/README.md

 ### Gradle:

 Step 1.
-Add the JitPack repository to your build file.
+Add the JitPack repository to your build file
-Add it in your root build.gradle at the end of repositories

 ```sh
 allprojects {
 		repositories {